 Soon enough, my landlady and a fellow who works on the farm showed up.
 They quickly assessed the situation and the landlady turned around and drove back to the farm house to get her "buggy" (i.e. super-cool-all-terrain golf cart that they use to get about the farm quickly).
 A few minutes later the buggy goes flying down the drive way!

-I watched the whole situation unfold, but I am still not entirely sure how she did it, but soon enough all t
+I watched the whole situation unfold, but I am still not entirely sure how she did it, but soon enough all the cows were rounded up and heading quickly back up the driveway, and back to their pasture.

 I enjoyed the whole experience because I got to "save the day" in a way, and I got to do it from the warmth of my living room, while my landlady was getting soaked and muddy rounding up those big creatures.
 My puppy enjoyed the excitement mostly because she enjoys interesting smells, and there are now cow pies in our driveway which are much easier to get to than the ones in the pasture.
+All in all, a very exciting morning!

 There is never a dull moment when living on a farm I suppose.
 This incident may even top the time where I encountered a bear while walking the dog.
 But that story will be for another post.